 Table LU-9 shows the distribution of future land uses inside the Murray city limits as compared to the existing land use determined from the land use inventory.
-The total area within the incorporated Murray city boundary is 7,463 acres or approximately 52 percent of the Murray Planning Area.
-The three largest changes from existing to future are in the residential, commercial, and industrial land uses.
-Residential land use is increased by 1,137 acres and is indicative of the residential expansion occurring in the southwestern portion of the city.
-Commercial land use is increased by 357 acres indicative of the expansion of future commercial lands, particularly along Opportunity Drive.
-Industrial land use increased by 684 acres.
+The total area within the incorporated Murray city boundary is 7,471 acres or approximately 52 percent of the Murray Planning Area.
+The three largest changes from existing land use to future land use are in the agriculture, commercial, and industrial land uses.
+Agriculture land use is decreased by 1,079 acres and is indicative of the industrial and commercial expansion occurring in the city.
+Commercial land use is increased by 285 acres indicative of the expansion of future commercial lands.
+Industrial land use increased by 453 acres.
 The industrial land use change was primarily due to the completion of the Industrial Park on US HWY 641 North.
 The City Limits Future Land Use Summary is shown in Table LU-9.

-Compared to the future land use acreages in the 2009 Land Use Element; residential land uses increased by 1,021 acres, commercial land uses increased by 312 acres, and industrial land uses increased by 633 acres.
-The total of public, semi-public, education, utilities, and transportation land uses decreased by 624 acres.
+Compared to the future land use acreages in the 2008 Land Use Element; future residential land uses decreased by 134 acres, future commercial land uses increased by 192 acres, and future industrial land uses increased by 146 acres.
+The total of future public, semi-public, education, utilities, and transportation land uses increased by 42 acres.